State and Local Policy Database

 Per HB 3543, Oregon does have a non-binding statewide emissions reduction goal in place, specifically to reduce emissions 75% by 2050 (baseline year 1990).

-Pennsylvania joined the Regional Greenhouse Gas Initiative (RGGI) in 2022.
+Pennsylvania has been a participant of the Regional Greenhouse Gas Initiative (RGGI) since 2022.

 Per EO 2019-01, Pennsylvania does have a statewide emissions reduction goal in place, specifically to reduce emissions 80% by 2050 (baseline year 2005).